Substance Use

 2. Legal Effects

 Ativan abuse can also encourage people to purchase prescription drugs on the black market.
-Lorazepam and most benzodiazepines are Schedule IV drugs that require prescriptions.
+Most benzodiazepines are Schedule IV drugs that require prescriptions.
 Buying them on the black market is illegal.

 Police and other law enforcement agents can arrest people for possessing these drugs without prescriptions.
 Legal repercussions could include fines and jail time.